Objective:

 - Field Driven Design

 Currently, there are two versions of the Field from Fluid Domain custom block.
-Both perform the same operation, except version 5.0 does not have the smoothen operation (step 2 of this procedure).
-Two versions exist because the entire custom block will recalculate when an input value is changed (Currently a bug that the product team is addressing).
-Having the smoothen process separated allows you to adjust the smoothing values without recalculating the whole custom block.
-The complete list of differences between versions 5.0 and 5.1 is described below.
-Field from Fluid Domain Version 5.0- Performs base field from fluid domain operation
+The complete list of differences between versions 6.0 and 6.1 is described below.
+Field from Fluid Domain Version 6.0- Performs base field from fluid domain operation

 2. Clamp and Ramp the Field